gregdbanks/my_authentication_2.0/README.md

 - user should be able to signup
 - user should be able to login and see private home page.

-### Now you know how to make a production ready authentication API utilizing the MERN stack.
-Learn this well, and dont forget to give my [repo](https://github.com/gregdbanks/my_authentication_2.0) a star.
+### Congrats, you made it through.
+This wraps up this guide.
+Now you know how to make a production ready authentication API utilizing the MERN stack, and what you do from this point is your choice.
+The sky's is the limit.
+Dont forget to give my [repo](https://github.com/gregdbanks/my_authentication_2.0) a star, and thanks for reading.